featurist/hyperdom/readme.md

 Components can be used to track the life-time of some HTML.
 This is usually helpful if you want to install jQuery plugins.

-The `h.component()` allows you to respond to when the HTML is added, updated and removed.
+The `plastiq.html.component()` allows you to respond to when the HTML is added, updated and removed.

 ```JavaScript
 function render(model) {